 Indulge in these traditional Chinese Peanut Cookies, a Chinese New Year favorite.
 Easy to make, these cookies offer a perfect balance of sweet, peanutty flavor and a melt-in-your-mouth texture that's simply irresistible.

 Last year, I shared my Pineapple Jam Tart recipe for Chinese New Year.
-This year, I’ve teamed up with my blogger friends once again for an online virtual Sweet Lunar New Year Party and I’m sharing my Chinese Peanut Cookie recipe.
-Scroll down to see the rest of the recipes from this virtual party!
+This year, I'm sharing my Chinese Peanut Cookie recipe.

 These Chinese Peanut Cookies are incredibly peanutty, mildly sweet with just a slight hint of salt to bring out the peanut flavor.
 I use a combination of coarser granulated sugar along with powdered sugar to give it some contrast in texture.
 The granulated sugar along with the finely ground peanuts give the cookies a nice sweet crunch, while the powdered sugar allows the cookies to crumble and melt in your mouth.